systerel/S2OPC/README.md

 ## Licenses

-Unless specifically indicated otherwise in a file, S2OPC files are licensed under the GNU AFFERO GPL v3 license, as can be found in `agpl-3.0.txt` OPC UA Stack code generated with the OPC foundation code generator tool (UA-ModelCompiler) is distributed under the OPC Foundation MIT License 1.00
+Unless specifically indicated otherwise in a file, S2OPC files are licensed under the Apache License Version 2.0, as can be found in `LICENSE` OPC UA Stack code generated with the OPC foundation code generator tool (UA-ModelCompiler) is distributed under the OPC Foundation MIT License 1.00